hanishkvc/prgs-docs-spreadsheetkvc/README.md

 	inturn you want to save as part of the cell.

 User can discard the changes in the edit buffer and return back to default command mode, by pressing the Esc key.
+The original content of the cell is retained in this case.

 NOTE: If user enters a very long line, then it may wrap to next line in the edit / insert mode, however once the program returns back to default command mode, the cell content wont